auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

   - integrate-analytics
 ---

-# Track New Leads in Salesforce with FullContact-Enriched User Profiles and Log Events in MixPanel
+# Track New Leads in Salesforce with FullContact-Enriched User Profiles, and Send Auth0 Events to MixPanel

 Whenever a new user signs up with a website using a social credential, we want to: